top of page

 Standing up during a shake is not safe, best to stay in bed and cover your head and neck

-Hold on and protect your head with a pillow or a blanket.
-This position shields you from potential flying objects and broken glass.
-Most injuries occur when people make the decision to run for cover.
-Bed can serve as a protective space if you remain still.
+Staying in bed during an earthquake is often a safer option than trying to escape.
+Hold On and protect your head with a pillow or blanket.
+This position helps shield you from potential flying objects and broken glass.
+Most injuries occur when people decide to run for cover.
+Your bed can serve as a protective space if you remain still.

-Near the Shore or on the Beach
+Taking Precautions Near the Shore or on the Beach

 Walking is preferred over driving, pay attention to your immediate surroundings